KAHerbst/KAHerbst_project/README.md

 ## Instructions to run the code (From the Terminal)
 To run the code it is pretty simple

-1) install (using pip) all required modules
+1) activate and enter your virtual environment (pyvenv venv, .venv/bin/activate)
 2) clone my repo (git clone https://github.com/williams-cs/KAHerbst-project/tree/master/region_data)
-3) activate and enter your virtual environment (pyvenv venv, .venv/bin/activate)
+3) ls into my repo (KAHerbst-project)
+4) pip install all required modules
 4) go to the terminal and paste (python images.py 1024 GRAD 2014)
 5) wait for what seems like an eternity
 6) go back to the terminal and paste(convert -delay 60 -loop 0 stitches_*.png US_poverty.gif